culturesofknowledge/emplaces/design/README.md

 ## Current Hierarchy

-**Priority:** Required
+**Priority:** High

 **Source:** Core Data

 The administrative/political hierarchy for a current place provided by the reference gazetteer.
 By definition, a historical (i.e. former) place can’t display its administrative hierarchy here – instead, a placeholder message will refer the user to the section on ‘Historical Hierarchies’.
+If feasible, unlabeled places for an administrative hierarchy level from GeoNames will be matched to its label in Getty TGN.
+For example, a hierarchy level for a place categorized ADM4 in GeoNames will be matched against a label (“County”) applied to that level in Getty.

 ## Location

-**Priority:** Required
+**Priority:** High

 **Source:** Core Data